Near Linear Time Approximation Schemes for Uncapacitated and Capacitated b--Matching Problems in Nonbipartite Graphs: Abstract

 \section{Abstract}

-We present the first fully polynomial approximation schemes for the maximum weighted (uncapacitated or capacitated) $b$--Matching problems for nonbipartite graphs that run in time (near) linear in the number of edges, that is, given any constant $\delta>0$ the algorithm produces a $(1-\delta)$ approximation in $O(m \poly(\delta^{-1},\log n))$ time.
-We provide fractional solutions for the standard linear programming formulations for these problems and subsequently also provide fully polynomial (near) linear time approximation schemes for rounding the fractional solutions.
+We present the first near optimal approximation schemes for the maximum weighted (uncapacitated or capacitated) $b$--matching problems for non-bipartite graphs that run in time (near) linear in the number of edges.
+For any $\delta>3/\sqrt{n}$ the algorithm produces a $(1-\delta)$ approximation in $O(m \poly(\delta^{-1},\log n))$ time.
+We provide fractional solutions for the standard linear programming formulations for these problems and subsequently also provide (near) linear time approximation schemes for rounding the fractional solutions.
 Through these problems as a vehicle, we also present several ideas in the context of solving linear programs approximately using fast primal-dual algorithms.
 First, even though the dual of these problems have exponentially many variables and an efficient exact computation of dual weights is infeasible, we show that we can efficiently compute and use a sparse approximation of the dual weights using a combination of (i) adding perturbation to the constraints of the polytope and (ii) amplification followed by thresholding of the dual weights.
-Second, we show that approximation algorithms can be used to reduce the width of the formulation, and as a consequence we induce faster convergence.
+Second, we show that approximation algorithms can be used to reduce the width of the formulation, and faster convergence.